JstnMcBrd/eslint-config/README.md

 ## Keep-a-changelog

 This project abides by [keep-a-changelog](https://keepachangelog.com/).

-However, instead of a separate CHANGELOG.md file, see the description of [releases on GitHub](https://github.com/JstnMcBrd/eslint-config/releases).
+All relevant changes will be documented in the [CHANGELOG](./CHANGELOG.md).